eberban/eberban/books/refgram/src/from_scratch/core_to_complete/maps.md

             va kie
             fo kia
 ```
-We finally set the default O argument, which simplify creating from empty maps.
+We finally set the default O argument, which simplifies creating from empty maps.
 ```
 poio kagva kagvil
 ```
 </spoiler>

-We can then write predicates that uses this pair instead of taking arguments.
+We can then write predicates that use this pair instead of taking arguments.

 <spoiler>